Choosing an early learning service

 - style of care - do they offer what you want for your child?
 Language, culture, values, activities and learning?

 - cost - can you afford the fees?
 Remember, even with government subsidies like 20 Hours ECE, you may still have to pay fees.
-Check with each ECE service or kōhanga reo to find out.
+Check with each early learning service or kōhanga reo to find out.

 - services offered - do they offer what you want?
 Meals, drinks, nappies, supplies, activities etc. Check what’s included in the fees.